 To boost your efforts, you can integrate different channels like social media channels to alert customers when the sale is actually about to start.
 To make it happen, you can:

 - Give an exclusive promo code to email subscribers to increase your newsletter signup and generate more sales.

-- Send a two-part code to both email and Twitter; each part gets you 15% off, both together are worth 30%.
+- Send a two-part code to both email and Twitter; each part gets you 15% off, which is 30% in total.

 7. Reward Customer Loyalty

 Consider a Halloween-themed loyalty program.
 Why?
 Because retaining existing customers is more profitable than getting new ones!

 On top of that, shoppers who love your products are more likely to recommend you to their friends and spend more on your brand: